 What is the best wine to cook with?

 A general rule of thumb here is to only cook with wine that you would actually drink.
 If you are not a wine drinker because you choose not to drink alcohol, fast forward to the next section where I tell you what happens to the alcohol content when the wine is heated.
-If you don’t like the flavor of wine, then I would suggest trying more!
+If you don’t like the flavor of the wine, then I would suggest trying more!
 Kidding, of course.
 For those of you who like to pair wine with a good meal, or just enjoy the occasional glass of wine, keep on reading!
 This recipe calls for red wine.
 The reason red wine typically pairs well with red meat is that red wine tends to be higher in tannins.
 Tannins are a textural element in wine and tend to give off a bit of a dry taste.
-The dryness is complementary to the rich fattiness in red meat.
-A sweet red will still work in this recipes.
+The dryness is complementary to the rich fattiness of red meat.
+A sweet red will still work in this recipe.
 At the end of the day, it’s simply a matter of picking a wine that you know you will like.

 Also, I would avoid using the wines they sell at the grocery store or “cooking wines”.
 They are generally filled with salt and preservatives.
 These additives will not get you the flavor you are trying to achieve with this dish.